 Just by taking a small gander at our meal recipes, you can tell how much we love chicken!
 Goodness, we have so many meals with chicken.
 So that is one of the big dishes we buy in bulk when the price is low.

 But how do you store chicken?
-Obviously we can’t just put it into the fridge.
+Obviously, we can’t just put it into the fridge.
 It won’t last.
 There are 2 efficient ways to store up chicken.
-1. Can the chicken (which we will have that tutorial coming soon!) and 2.
+1. Can the chicken and 2.
 Freeze the chicken!

 How to Freeze Chicken

 To begin to freeze chicken breasts you start first by pulling out your reliable cutting board and your slicing knife.
 You definitely want a slicing knife.
 Its quality is designed specifically for cutting meat.
 It will make the process go very smoothly and the result will be very smooth sliced meat.
 Instead of a piece of chicken that looks like it’s been shredded or hacked with ragged edges.
 Just trust me, you want a slicing knife!!

 Begin by slicing the chicken breast in half.
 So you have 2 individual breasts.